Web scraping configuration

 CSS selectors

 CSS selectors are the most commonly used web selectors (see CSS Selector Reference).
 They’re used extensively with jQuery (see Category: Selectors).
-CSS selectors rely on DOM element names, classes, IDs, and there hierarchy in HTML pages to isolate specific elements.
+CSS selectors rely on DOM element names, classes, IDs, and their hierarchy in HTML pages to isolate specific elements.

 The following CSS selector selects the element which has the class content